 “Gas Transporter” means any entity transporting natural gas on behalf of Buyer or Seller to or from a GDP.

-“GDP Block” means, for a GDP, the increments or blocks of Gas (in MMBtu’s), or multiples thereof, that Buyer is required to deliver to that GDP, as shown in Exhibit A.

-“GDP’s” means the points at which Buyer delivers, or causes to be delivered, Gas to Seller, and which are identified as GDP No. 1, GDP No. 2, and GDP No. 3 in Exhibit A and Exhibit B.
+“GDP’s” means the points at which Buyer delivers, or causes to be delivered, Gas to Seller, and which are identified as GDP No. 1, GDP No. 2, GDP No. 3, and GDP No. 4 in Exhibit A and Exhibit B.

 “Good Engineering and Operating Practices” means the practices, methods, and acts generally engaged in or approved by a significant portion of the electric power industry in the United States for similarly situated facilities in the United States during a particular time period, or any of such practices, methods and acts, which, in the exercise of reasonable judgment in light of the facts known or that reasonably should be known at the time a decision is made, would be expected to accomplish the desired result in a manner consistent with law, regulation, reliability, safety, environmental protection, economy and expedition, and taking into consideration the requirements of this Agreement.
 Good Engineering and Operating Practices are not intended to be limited to the optimum practices, methods or acts, to the exclusion of all others, but rather to include a spectrum of possible practices, methods, or acts generally acceptable in the region during the relevant period in light of the circumstances.